Register to enable "Calculate" button for pipe flow calculator.

 negligible.
 The main is drawn such that it is coming out of your computer monitor.

-Can I model flow between two reservoirs using either Scenario B or E?
+Can I calculate pipe flow between two reservoirs using either Scenario B or E?
 Yes,

 you can.
 If using Scenario E, just set P1-P2=0.
 Scenario B